-If you’re looking to light up a cosy corner of your garden and don’t fancy the thought of having to hire the services of an electrician, consider installing this impressive set of four solar-powered spots instead.
+If you’re looking to light up a cosy corner of your garden and don’t fancy the thought of having to hire the services of an electrician, consider installing the Atlas Solar Spotlights instead.
+This impressive set of four solar-powered spots are bright, powerful and can keep your outdoor space lit for a long time.

 Simply stake the 24cm x 20cm solar panel into the ground and attach the four 4.5m waterproof cables to each high-quality spot.
 The panel absorbs the sun’s energy during the day and, come darkness, its built-in light sensor flicks the lights on.

 The reasonably-priced 200-lumen Atlas system has a combined illumination range of about five metres so its perfect for highlighting small trees, shrubs and water features.
 In summer, you can safely expect them to go on shining till well past bedtime.
-Highly recommended.
+Highly recommended – which is why they're top of our list!

-Solar-powered lights like this two-pack stake set from the Solar Centre are a perfect, fuss-free way to illuminate garden paths, flower borders, pond surrounds and patios.
+Solar-powered lights like this Trueflame Mini Solar Torch Lights two-pack stake set from the Solar Centre are a perfect, fuss-free way to illuminate garden paths, flower borders, pond surrounds and patios.

 If you have a patio, balcony, veranda or even a decent tree, consider stringing up this elegant garland of quality watertight, vintage-style LED bulbs.
 The JL Festoon package comes with ten 0.5w filament-style, screw-in LEDs encased in crystal-clear glass (replete with nail hoops), a long 9.5-metre cable and a 36-volt power transformer.